kubernetes-sigs/cluster-api-provider-vsphere/test/infrastructure/vm-operator/README.md

 Note: The code responsible for E2E tests setup will take care of creating the `VCenterSimulator`, the `ControlPlaneEndpoint` and to grab required variables from the corresponding `EnvVar`.
 On top of that, the setup code will also create the required `VMOperatorDependencies` resource for configuring the test namespace.

+## Building and pushing the VM-operator manifest

+Run `make release-vm-operator` to build & publish vm-operator manifest and image to the CAPV staging bucket.

+Note: we are maintaining a copy of those artefacts to ensure CAPV test isolation and to allow small customizations that makes it easier to run the vm-operator in the "limited version of the supervisor", but this might change in the future.